 1. Stop buying new stuff

-2. Break the project into very small pieces
+2. Break the project into tiny pieces

 It would be great if you could declutter your entire home in a single day, wouldn't it?
 But unless you have a very, very small home, this isn't realistic.